• Skip to primary navigation

 Its texture is quite subtle, with a slight crunch to it.

-For those who wish to substitute fennel seeds for cumin, both have similar flavor profiles and textures, but fennel tends to be slightly sweeter than cumin.
+For those who wish to substitute fennel seeds for cumin, both have similar flavors and textures, but fennel is usually slightly sweeter than cumin - check cumin substitute ideas for balance if adjustments are needed.

 As such, one could add some sweetness by adding ¼ teaspoon of sugar for every teaspoon of cumin, replaced with fennel seeds in a recipe.